matrixise/www.wirtel.be/content/post/je-parle-a-pycon-fr-2017.md

 ## "Va débugger ton Python!"

-English: "Go to debug your Python!"
+English: "Go and debug your Python!"

 In this talk, I will explain how to debug your Python script with your underestimated debugger, in this case, `gdb` but of course, I will show `pdb` and others tools.
 If you think the `print()` function is your best friend, then this talk is for you, because `gdb` is really awesome.